light5551/docs-opmanual_autolab/book/opmanual_autolab/25_autolab_town/10_autolab_town.md

 ## Flashing the town device

 The Duckietown or town used in the Autolab is a Raspberry Pi 4 without any actuators or sensors.
-The image setup procedure for duckietowns is the same as for Duckiebots.
+The image setup procedure for Duckietowns is similar as for Duckiebots.
+Please add `--type duckietown` to the flashing procedure.
 In the Autolab, you should use the naming convention:

 * hostname: **duckietownXX** (with XX starting from 01)

 Note: Do **not** change the linux-username and password, the flashing procedure using `dts` will give it the default login credentials found [here](+opmanual_duckiebot#setup-duckiebot).
 Also make sure you are using the `daffy` version of the shell.

-Note: Please add `--type duckietown` to the flashing procedure

 A complete command will look like: